csound/csound/examples/ugen/README.md

 ## Examples

-All six examples live in **`ugen_example.py`** and run sequentially when you execute the script.
+All eight examples live in **`ugen_example.py`** and run sequentially when you execute the script.

 ### Example 1 – Single UGen (`oscils`)

-Creates one `oscils` unit generator, sets amplitude / frequency / phase, runs a single k-cycle, and prints the first samples.
-Shows the minimal
+Creates one `oscils` unit generator, sets amplitude / frequency / phase using the convenience `set_value()` method, runs a single k-cycle, and prints the first samples.
+Shows the minimal lifecycle:
-lifecycle: **create → set inputs → init → perform → read output → delete**.
+**create → set inputs → init → perform → read output → delete**.

 ### Example 2 – List opcodes